Accéder au contenu principal

 Les forts taux de croissance enregistrés par le continent africain ces15 dernières années, ont donné naissance à une nouvelle catégorie d'individu dénommée: la classe moyenne.Celle-ci, serait caractérisée par des personnes gagnant entre 2 et 20 Dollars par jour et devrait passer de 355 millions de personne (34% de la population) à 1,1 milliard (42% de la population) d'ici à 2060.
 Cependant, une grande partie de la classe moyenne africaine (autour de 180.000.000 de personnes) fleurte avec le seuil de pauvreté.Car, n'ayant pas encore acquis la stabilité financière nécessaire, lui permettant de sortir définitivement de la pauvreté (entre 2 et 4 Dollars par jour de gain).
 Cette frange, de la population africaine aurait un rôle majeur à jouer dans les économies respectives du continent.Ses dépenses de consommation ont atteint un montant estimé à 680 milliards de Dollars en 2008.C'est à dire, quasiment le quart du PIB de l'Afrique.
 D'ici 2030, ce chiff...

-LA CROISSANCE CHINOISE.
+LA CROISSANCE EN AFRIQUE SUBSAHARIENNE.